Baby Knitting Size Chart – Premature, Newborn & 0–12 Month Sizes

 Yarn for Baby Knitting

-Baby garments are typically knitted using soft yarns that are gentle against a baby’s skin.
+Baby garments are typically knitted using soft yarns that are gentle against a baby's delicate skin.

 Common yarn weights used in baby knitting patterns include:

-Soft acrylic baby yarns and machine-washable yarns are popular because they are practical for everyday use.
+Soft acrylic baby yarns and machine-washable yarns are popular because they're practical for everyday use.

 Baby Knitting Patterns from DollieBabies

-DollieBabies specialises in baby knitting patterns and reborn doll knitting patterns, with designs ranging from tiny premature sizes through to larger baby sizes.
+DollieBabies specialises in baby and reborn doll knitting patterns, with designs ranging from very premature babies through to larger babies.

 Patterns include a variety of garments such as: